7RU7H/Archive/Coding-Scripting/Python/useful_python3.md

 ```

 # Next level
-### Emumerate
+### Enumerate
-Emumerate is commonly consider better in many case for solving problems with iterables, they return index and element:
+Enumerate is commonly consider better in many case for solving problems with iterables, they return index and element:
 ```python
 for i,word in enumerate('iteratables are tuples, lists, sets, dict, strings'):
 	print(f"{i} : {char}")